Discover Financial: Business developments

-In 2013, Discover Financial Services and PayPal partnered to enable millions of participating merchants to accept PayPal easily through their existing relationship with Discover.
-In the same year, Discover Cashback Checking was introduced.
-This checking account product paid customers 10 cents for every debit card purchase, online bill payment, and check written.
-Additionally in this same year, the Discover it card was announced.
-The card rewards cardmembers with 5% cash back in rotating categories each quarter like gas and restaurants.
-Discover also introduced Discover Home Equity Loans, offering homeowners the opportunity to simplify their finances inclusive of supporting home improvement projects, paying for major expenses, or consolidating debt into a single, fixed monthly payment.
+In 2013, Discover Financial Services and PayPal partnered to enable merchants to accept PayPal through their existing relationship with Discover.
+The same year, Discover Cashback Checking was introduced.
+The checking account product paid customers ten cents for every debit card purchase, online bill payment, and check written.
+Additionally, the Discover it card was announced.
+The card rewards cardmembers with 5% cash back in rotating categories each quarter, such as at gas stations or restaurants.
+Discover also introduced Discover Home Equity Loans.
 Discover also became the first major credit card issuer to provide free access to FICO Credit Scores based on TransUnion data directly to its cardmembers on their monthly statements.
 Additional information provided with their FICO Credit Scores were educational content to help them better understand their scores.

 In 2014, Discover Financial Services launched Discover it Chrome for Students, allowing students to establish credit while earning 2% at gas stations and restaurants.

 In 2015, Discover Financial Services launched Discover it Miles, which rewards 1.5 miles per dollar spent.

 In 2016, Discover Financial Services launched Discover it Secured for consumers looking to build their credit.
-Additionally, DFS expanded FICO Credit Scores based on Experian data for free to everyone via a platform called Credit Scorecard, which also included a summary of the data that helps determine an individual's FICO Credit Score.
+Additionally, DFS expanded FICO Credit Scores based on TransUnion data for free to everyone via a platform called Credit Scorecard, which also included a summary of the data that helps determine an individual's FICO Credit Score.

 In 2017, Discover Financial Services launched a free service called Discover Identity Alerts to notify cardmembers if their social security numbers are found on risky websites and if any new accounts are opened on their Experian credit report.
-All of these services are offered at no cost and do not impact credit scores.

-In 2018, Discover Financial Services announced a change to its checking account rewards program, a new industry-leading reward of 1% cash back on up to $3,000 in qualifying debit card purchases each month.
+In 2018, Discover Financial Services announced a change to its checking account rewards program, a reward of 1% cash back on up to $3,000 in qualifying debit card purchases each month.
 Additionally DFS also introduced First Fee Forgiveness, a new program that automatically waives the first eligible fee each calendar year for certain Discover accounts.
-Eligible fees included in the program were inclusive of insufficient funds, stop payment, excessive withdrawal and Money Market minimum balance fees.
-For its U.S.-based employees, DFS launched the Discover College Commitment, which offers employees a full ride bachelor's degree program covering tuition, required fees, books, and supplies to select online degrees.
-On September 12, DFS launched the Discover it Business credit card, offering unlimited 1.5% cash back on all purchases, as well as free business and security features.
+Eligible fees included insufficient funds, stop payment, excessive withdrawal and Money Market minimum balance fees.
+For its US-based employees, DFS launched the Discover College Commitment, offering employees a full ride bachelor's degree program covering tuition, required fees, books, and supplies for select online degree programs.
+In September, DFS launched the Discover it Business card, offering unlimited 1.5% cash back on all purchases, as well as free business and security features.